 Domestic households are key loci of social reproduction and, consequently, significant sites for archaeological research (Ludlow Collective 2001).
 In her study of the Presidio in California, Barb Voss (2008:209) observed that "the home was an important locale where institutional policies and practices interfaced with small-scale interpersonal relationships."
 The Fogarty family was clearly part of their local Irish-Catholic community - the ideals of which were reinforced daily through the workplace, neighborhood, and parish.
-Their home was the place, however, wherein the larger social and cultural worlds were negotiated, strategically accepted or rejected (either in whole or in part), and a meaningful family life created.
+Their home was the place, however, wherein the larger social and cultural worlds were negotiated, strategically accepted or rejected, and a meaningful family life created.